Heartworm Symptoms: Signs to Watch for in Colorado Dogs

 Not directly.
 But if you have a heartworm-positive dog, your dog may be putting other dogs at risk through mosquito bite transmission.

-Can humans and cats get heartworms from their dogs?
+Can humans get heartworms from their dogs?
+Can cats get them from dogs?

 No, people can’t get heartworm from an infected dog.